Markvanderuit/dual_hierarchy_tsne/README.md

   make
 ```

-During CMake configuration, [vcpkg](https://github.com/microsoft/vcpkg) pulls in a number of third-party dependencies.
-If you experience unexpected issues with any of these, please refer to their respective build instructions for troubleshooting.

 ## Usage

-### Library
+**Library**

 The CMake project provides three library build targets: *utils*, *vis*, and *sne*.
 The *utils* library contains utility and boilerplate code.
-The *vis* library contains rendering code for the demo application discussed below.
+The optional *vis* library contains rendering code for the demo application discussed below.
 The *sne* library contains the only parts that really matter.

 Below is a minimal example showing its usage to minimize a small dataset: